mapbender/mapbender-documentation/en/functions/misc/dimensions_handler.rst

 Timeslider in context menue
 ---------------------------

 The timeslider can be integrated via the layertree as an option in the context menu of the layer.
-To do this, the "Dimension" option must be activated in the layertree element.
+To do this, the "Dimension" option must be activated in the `Layertree <../basic/layertree.html>`_ element.

 .. image:: ../../../figures/wmst_layertree.png
      :scale: 80